Multi-chip module: Overview

-The PCB that interconnects the ICs is known as an interposer.
-This is often either organic (a laminated circuit board, which contains carbon, hence organic) or is made of silicon (as in High Bandwidth Memory) Both have their advantages and limitations.
-Using interposers to connect several ICs instead of connecting several monolithic ICs in separate packages reduces the power needed to transmit signals between ICs, increases the amount of transmission channels, and reduces delays caused by resistance/capacitance (RC delays).
-However, communication between chiplets consumes more power and has higher latency than components in monolithic ICs.
+An interposer connects the ICs.
+This is often either organic (a laminated circuit board that contains carbon, hence organic) or is made of silicon (as in High Bandwidth Memory).
+Each has advantages and limitations.
+Using interposers to connect several ICs instead of connecting several monolithic ICs in separate packages reduces the power needed to transmit signals between ICs, increases the number of transmission channels, and reduces delays caused by resistance and capacitance (RC delays).
+However, communication between chiplets consumes more power and has higher latency than components within monolithic ICs.

 Chip stack MCMs

 A relatively new development in MCM technology is the so-called "chip-stack" package.
 Certain ICs, memories in particular, have very similar or identical pinouts when used multiple times within systems.
 A carefully designed substrate can allow these dies to be stacked in a vertical configuration making the resultant MCM's footprint much smaller (albeit at the cost of a thicker or taller chip).
 Since area is more often at a premium in miniature electronics designs, the chip-stack is an attractive option in many applications such as cell phones and personal digital assistants (PDAs).
 With the use of a 3D integrated circuit and a thinning process, as many as ten dies can be stacked to create a high capacity SD memory card.
 This technique can also be used for High Bandwidth Memory.

 The possible way to increasing the performance of data transfer in the Chip stack is use Wireless Networks on Chip (WiNoC).